emacsmirror/sxiv/README.md

 Run it from a text file containing one file name per line to open the listed files.

-## TODO
-1. [x] Create user-customizable variable to hold default arguments
-2. [x] Start sxiv on the file at point (using `-n ...`)
-3. [x] Let user specify paths to be excluded.
-4. [x] Mark files in subdirectories if run recursively (by inserting the subdirectory into the current buffer)
-5. [ ] Let user edit options (ideally with transient.el) when called with null argument/two prefix arguments
-6. [ ] When running with a lot of files, sxiv may take some time to start.
-Signal to the user that it is starting, and let them kill it if they want.
-7. What should be the behavior when we open Dired-marked files, then mark files within sxiv?
-8. [ ] sxiv-exclude-strings does not work recursively, because only the directories are passed to the process.
-Adding all files to the path might cause it to fail, or take a long time.

 ## Limitations
 * `sxiv-dired-marked-files-p` doesn't work as intended with non '*' markers (e.g. C or D)